What is File Sanitization? Everything You Need to Know

 Understanding what file sanitization is, how it can help mitigate ransomware attacks, and where you need additional controls can be the first step to protecting your environment.

-One way to think of file sanitization is to consider the way you redact files.
-For example, when you send someone a PDF that contains sensitive information, you often use the redact tools to black out information such as your name, address, birth date, or social security number.
+One way to think of file sanitization is to consider the way might redact files (if you weren’t using a Data Detection and Response platform).
+For example, when you send someone a PDF that contains sensitive information, you can use the redact tools to black out information such as your name, address, birth date, or social security number.

 Another term for the content sanitation process is Content Disarm and Reconstruction (CDR).
 Like file sanitization solutions, CDR vendors vary in their approach.
-For the purposes of this article, we will focus on the most advanced version of CDR, Level 3 CDR.
+For the purposes of this article, we will focus on the most advanced version of CDR, Level 3.
+For transparency, here are the other levels of content disarm and reconstruction:

 Unlike antivirus tools, CDR technology does not use detection or scan files in an effort to identify malware.
-Instead, CDR technology reconstructs the known-good components of a file onto a clean file template, so that malware is left behind.
+Instead, content disarm technology aims to reconstruct the known-good components of a file onto a clean file template, leaving malware nowhere to be found.

-For example, consider the average ransomware attack method.
-Cybercriminals use social engineering tactics, send end-users emails that prompt them to download a file or click a link, and then use this action to install the malware.
-CDR tools scan these files and only replicate known-good metadata so that no malicious code is carried over into the new, clean version of the file.
-Less advanced CDR technology will remove all active content and metadata containing active content, which will also result in a safe document but may result in a document that no longer works the way it was intended, resulting in frustrated users.
+For example, consider the average ransomware attack method: a cybercriminal uses a social engineering tactic by sending end-users emails that prompt them to download a file or click a link, and then use this action to install any number of malware types.
+Simple CDR tools will remove all active content in the email attachment and any metadata containing active content, while advanced CDR tools can scan these same files and replicate only the known-good elements so that no malicious code is carried over into the new, clean version of the file – while leaving active content safe and usable.

 Active content includes: